Kinetic Energy Driven Ferromagnetic Insulator

-where $k_n=\frac{n}{3} \pi$ with $n=0,\pm 1,\pm 2,3$.
+with the energy spectrum, $ E_n=-2t\cos{k_n}$, where $k_n=\frac{n}{3} \pi$ with $n=0,\pm 1,\pm 2,3$.
 The states with $n=0, \pm 2$ are symmetric under the operation $m\to m+3$, hence, they are spin-triplet.
 In contrast, the other states with odd values of $n$ are spin-singlet.
-The ground state with $k=0$ is a spin triplet, and the lowest excitations are a pair of singlets with a gap of $t$.
+For $t>0$, the ground state with $n=0$ is a spin triplet, and the lowest excitations are a pair of singlets with a gap of $t$.

-\textit{Trimerized triangular lattice.}\textemdash Next consider the case of $0<|t'|/t\ll 1$.
+\textit{Trimerized triangular lattice.} \textemdash Next consider the case of $0<|t'|/t\ll 1$.
 Since the trimer ground state is spin-1, $H^\prime$ generates inter-trimer superexchanges and lifts the degeneracy.
 The weakly-coupled trimers are effectively described by the spin-1 Heisenberg model in a triangular lattice where one site represents a trimer.
 The effective exchange Hamiltonian reads,

 where $\mathbf{S}_i$ represents the total spin of the trimer $i$; $J$ is the exchange energy and $C$ is an energy constant, which will be determined below.